beechfuzz/e2guardian-docker/README.md

 |-e PUID=####| Specify UID to use inside the container.
 More info below.|
 |-e PGID=####| Specify GID to use inside the container.
 More info below.|

-### Volumes and Persistence
+### Persistence and Volumes
-Volumes are used to enable persistent data for your containers.
-If your container gets removed,
+The data on a container does not persist when that container no longer exists.
+Therefore, we use volumes to enable persistent data within our containers.

 ### UID/GID
 From [linuxserver.io](https://github.com/linuxserver/docker-nzbget#user--group-identifiers):